BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/gearing.md

 **Mastery:**

 Mastery is still a decent choice for raw healing.
 But it has no effect on our damage, which in Mythic+ is the biggest part of what we do.
-The healing it contributes is also too dependent on comp composition and positioning.
+The healing it contributes is also dependent on composition and positioning.

 ## **Best Legendarys**